TheCandidStartup/TheCandidStartup.github.io/_drafts/marmalade.md

 {% include candid-image.html src="/assets/images/marmalade/jamming-point.jpg" alt="Reaching jamming point" %}

-I've learnt the hard way that jamming point is a necessary but not sufficient requirement for the jam to set.
+I've learnt the hard way that jamming point is a necessary but not sufficient condition for the jam to set.
 Once there, you have anywhere from a few more minutes to an hour of simmering left.
 If the temperature goes much above jamming point, you've left it too long and you're on your way to making orange flavor toffee.

 Everyone has their own test for when it's ready.
 My father-in-law claims he can tell by the way the simmering sound changes and how the marmalade falls off the spoon.
 I put a drop of mixture on a cold saucer, let it cool, then draw my finger through it.
 Tip the saucer up.
 If the edge of the jam holds firm and stays in place it's ready.
 If it runs, it's not.

 Test every five to ten minutes.
+If you started with a lot of water, the volume will need to reduce considerably before it's ready.
+Be careful towards the end as the jam may start to stick to the bottom of the pan.

 While all that's going on, you can prepare the jars.
 Remove the lids, wash both jars and lids using hot foamy water, and rinse well.
 Put the jars (but not the lids) into the oven and heat to 100 degrees celsius, then turn the oven off.